Diff mode is a major mode used for the output of M-x diff and

 Whenever you change a hunk, Diff mode attempts to automatically

-remains “correct”.
+remains correct.
 To disable automatic line number correction,

 change the variable diff-update-on-the-fly to

-Diff mode treats each hunk as an “error message,” similar to Compilation mode.
+Diff mode treats each hunk as an error message, similar to Compilation mode.
 Thus, you can use commands such as C-x ` to visit the corresponding source locations.
 See Compilation Mode.

 In addition, Diff mode provides the following commands to navigate, manipulate and apply parts of patches: